bmendonca3/k8s-auto-fix/docs/reproducibility/README.md

 # Reproducibility Assets

 Run `make reproducible-report` to regenerate the evaluation summary, Markdown/\LaTeX tables, and JSON bundles that back the README and paper tables.
+To rebuild all baselines and summaries in one step (simulation by default), use `scripts/reproduce_all.sh`.

 Generated files:

 - `data/eval/unified_eval_summary.json`
 - `docs/reproducibility/report.md`